Merced County is located in the heart of the San Joaquin Valley (also known as the Central Valley) of California.

 Merced County is also home to a number of experienced agencies and facilities serving older adults and people with disabilities.
 There are dedicated gathering spaces, such as the Merced Senior Community Center and the Los Banos Community Center, where residents can engage in a variety of social and recreational activities.
 Local agencies supporting residents with different types of disabilities include the Center of Vision Enhancement (COVE), Central Valley Regional Center, Deaf and Hard of Hearing Service Center, and Resources for Independence Central Valley.

 There are many similarities in the services and supports older adults and people with disabilities need to live independently and participate in community.
-Both groups may require assistance with daily living tasks, transportation, housing, health care, and financial support, making it efficient and effective to address these needs through integrated planning efforts such as this Action Plan.
+Both groups may require assistance with daily living tasks, transportation, housing, healthcare, and financial support, making it efficient and effective to address these needs through integrated planning efforts such as this Action Plan.

 It is important to recognize that, while many issues affect both people with disabilities and older adults, there also are issues that affect only older adults, or only people with disabilities.
 For this reason, Age & Disability-Friendly Merced County will continue to develop and manage projects and advocate for the individual populations as well.